mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 ### Limits and critiques of constructionist game making

+This alignment of approach also extends to some of teh limits of PBL approach.

+The critique of PBL as 'pure discovery' learning is often misjudged, missing some of the less visible scaffolds often in place to support learner to access learning, and to reflect on learning that has taken place.
+However, the range of applications of PBL creates significant challenges in communicating the types and specific details of appropriate scaffolding.
+The situated nature of the learning makes representation of practice difficult.
+FIND RELEVANT RESEARCH HERE ON PBL AND SCAFFOLDING.

 In their review and a critique constructionist approaches to game making, Thumlert et al agree with the potential of a constructionist approach to develop 21st century skills, but also caution against the potential subsuming of a constructionist approach into instruction-based  approaches limited to curricular concerns [@thumlert2018learning].